Also known as: Urine creatinine test

 Urine creatinine (24-hour sample) values can range from 500 to 2000 mg/day.
 Results depend on your age and amount of lean body mass.

 Another way of expressing the normal range for these test results are:

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Abnormal results of urine creatinine are nonspecific, but may be due to any of the following conditions:
+Abnormal results of urine creatinine may be due to any of the following: